Transportation in Wayanad: Sultan Battery

 Sultan Battery has a very good road connectivity with south Indian states.
 The major Road is NH 766 connected to Mysore, Bangalore and Kozhikode, two State highways connected to Ooty and Coimbatore and a state highway connected to Mangalore, Kannur, Thalassery, Kasaragod and Malappuram.

-Sulthan Bathery is the biggest transport hub of Wayanad district.
-It is located near the border with the Karnataka state and Tamil Nadu state.
-There is a major Kerala Transport Depot in Sulthan Bathery.
-Most of the long-distance buses to Kozhikode, Ooty and Bangalore start from this depot.
-The town also has two smaller bus stations for local travellers.

 Mananthavady

 Mainly five Ghat roads are used for reaching Mananthavady from coastal towns and lower hilly towns of Kerala: